When you’re new to welding you wonder which is better? Flux core welding or MIG welding or

 MIG welding and gas shielded flux core welding are inside processes.
-Meaning you will need a work shop, garage or work space to weld in.
+Meaning you’ll need a work shop, garage or work space to weld in.

 As MIG welding and dual shielded flux core welding uses a tank of shielding gas.
 This gas is sensitive to wind and can be blown away, leaving the hot welded metal unprotected outdoors.

-Yes, wind shields can be put up to protect the weld area if you do need to MIG weld out in a field.
-But is yet more equipment needed at and transported to the weld site.
+Yes, you can put up wind shields to protect your weld area when you need to MIG weld out in a field.
+But is yet more stuff needed at your weld site.
+And transported to your weld site.